NazaninBayati/UDchain/README.md

 # UDchain
-it find the Use and Define Chain of varaibles in program
+This project aims to find the Use and Define Chain of varaibles in a program